9th Crunchyroll Anime Awards: Winners and nominees

 Categories for the 9th edition were revealed on December 6, 2024.
 Nominees were announced on April 3, 2025, in a livestream at Crunchyroll's YouTube channel.
 Dandadan received the most nominations with 22, followed by Frieren: Beyond Journey's End at 20, and Kaiju No. 8 and Delicious in Dungeon at 16.
 The four anime series were nominated for Anime of the Year, together with Solo Leveling and The Apothecary Diaries.
 All Anime of the Year nominees, except The Apothecary Diaries, were also nominated on the Best Animation category, together with Demon Slayer: Kimetsu no Yaiba; however, all Anime of the Year nominees were the new series.
 One Piece was nominated in the Best Continuing Series category for the third consecutive year, along with Demon Slayer: Kimetsu no Yaiba.
-My Hero Academia received the second Film of the Year nomination with the You're Next film, after Two Heroes which won previously in the third edition.
+My Hero Academia which was also nominated in the aforementioned category, received the second Film of the Year nomination with the You're Next film, after Two Heroes which won previously in the third edition.
+Keiichirō Saitō was nominated again in Best Director for his work on Frieren: Beyond Journey's End, along with Haruo Sotozaki for Demon Slayer: Kimetsu no Yaiba.
 Akira Matsushima received a nomination in Best Character Design for the third consecutive year for his work on Demon Slayer: Kimetsu no Yaiba.
 Kensuke Ushio was nominated again for Best Score for his work on Dandadan, along with Yuki Kajiura and Go Shiina for Demon Slayer: Kimetsu no Yaiba.
 Atsumi Tanezaki was nominated in the Best VA Performance (Japanese) category for the third consecutive year as Frieren.

 Among genre categories, Spy × Family was nominated in Best Comedy for the third consecutive year, and Demon Slayer: Kimetsu no Yaiba for Best Action.
 Mushoku Tensei: Jobless Reincarnation was nominated for Best Isekai Anime, along with KonoSuba: God's Blessing on This Wonderful World!, Re:Zero − Starting Life in Another World, and That Time I Got Reincarnated as a Slime.
 Oshi no Ko was nominated again for Best Drama.
-For character categories, Frieren was nominated for Best Main Character and "Must Protect At All Costs" Character.
-Two characters from both Dandadan (Seiko Ayase and Turbo Granny) and Frieren: Beyond Journey's End (Fern and Himmel), were nominated for Best Supporting Character, while Anya Forger of Spy × Family was nominated in the "Must Protect At All Costs" Character category for the third consecutive year.
+For character categories, Frieren and Ken "Okarun" Takakura were nominated for Best Main Character and "Must Protect at All Costs" Character.
+Two characters from both Dandadan (Seiko Ayase and Turbo Granny) and Frieren: Beyond Journey's End (Fern and Himmel), were nominated for Best Supporting Character, while Anya Forger of Spy × Family was nominated in the "Must Protect at All Costs" Character category for the third consecutive year.
 Five anime songs nominated for Best Anime Song were nominated for Best Opening Sequence as well: "Abyss" by Yungblud, "Bling-Bang-Bang-Born" and "Otonoke" by Creepy Nuts, "Fatal" by Gemn, and "Level" by SawanoHiroyuki[nZk]: Tomorrow X Together.